 A hydraulic circuit inside the skiving and roller burnishing tool expands the skiving blades and burnishing rollers during cutting operations.
 Therefore, the S-series has a rotary union at one end of the tool headstock to provide a hydraulic connection throughout the length of the rotating tool.
 Once the cutting pass is completed, the blades and rollers are retracted into the tool as it is removed from the tube.
 The tool continues to rotate as it is removed, but nylon guides on the tool and continuous coolant delivery prevent damage to the cylinder wall.

-The S-series machines are available in skiving/burnishing diameters ranging from 2 to 12 inches and lengths to 20 feet (larger machines are available upon request).
+The S-series machines are available in skiving/burnishing diameters ranging from 1.5 to 12 inches and lengths to 45 feet (more machines available upon request).
 The machines can also be modified to perform BTA drilling, counter-boring, and other drilling and tube-finishing operations.
 In addition, tools can be configured to perform tube finishing on a variety of metals.